jonnonz1/nz-statute-book/acts/public/2016/child-protection-child-sex-offender-government-agency-registration-act-2016.md

 (3) A registrable offender may make a written request to the Commissioner to amend any reportable information held in the register in relation to the registrable offender that is incorrect (and the Commissioner must, if satisfied that it is incorrect, amend the information).
 (4) The Commissioner must take reasonable steps to notify the registrable offender as to whether the Commissioner will comply with a request under subsection (3).
 (5) If the Commissioner denies a request made under subsection (3), the Commissioner must ensure that the details of the request and the denial of the request are recorded in the register.
+(6) In this section, reportable information means information reported by the registrable offender under subpart 2 of Part 2.

 ### 49 Review where error in placement on register or reporting period
 (1) This section applies if a person believes that—